Environment and sustainability

 These champions help to encourage changes in behaviour, like using fire-up/power-down guides to ensure that pubs are efficient and minimise energy consumption when closed.

-Each pub receives a monthly report, detailing the amount of electricity and gas consumed, including tips on how this can be reduced.
+Each pub receives a weekly report, detailing the amount of electricity and gas consumed, including tips on how this can be reduced.

 Improving energy-efficiency